samunruh86/bluehaven/admin/site_copy.md

 ## **Marketplace Coverage**
 - Section Headline: “Where We Help Brands Win”
 - Supporting Copy: “We help brands strengthen their presence and performance across leading marketplaces—from initial setup to long-term growth.”
-- Marketplace Card: "Amazon" — “We support brands across Seller and Vendor Central with listing optimization, content improvement, and Brand Registry guidance.”
+- Marketplace Card: "eBay" — “We help brands succeed on eBay through optimized listings, pricing strategy, and catalog consistency—building trust and visibility in a competitive marketplace.”
-- Marketplace Card: "Walmart" — “We help you stand out on Walmart.com through SEO-focused content, compliance support, and strategic expansion planning.”
+- Marketplace Card: "Walmart" — “We help you stand out on Walmart.com through SEO-focused content, compliance support, and strategic expansion planning that drives steady sales growth.”
-- Marketplace Card: "Target Plus" — “For brands pursuing Target Plus, we provide application guidance, listing prep, and catalog management to ensure a smooth onboarding process.”
-- Marketplace Card: "Specialty Platforms" — “From niche marketplaces to category-specific channels, we develop tailored distribution plans that align with your goals and fulfillment capabilities.”
+- Marketplace Card: "Amazon" — “We support brands across Seller and Vendor Central with listing optimization, advertising management, and Brand Registry guidance to protect and grow your presence.”
+- Marketplace Card: "Shopify" — “We assist with direct-to-consumer setup, store optimization, and fulfillment alignment to create a seamless connection between your marketplace and owned channels.”
+- Marketplace Card: "TikTok Shop" — “We help brands expand into TikTok Shop with optimized product listings, influencer collaboration strategies, and creative campaigns designed to convert engagement into sales.”

 ---